toasterco/build-tasks/README.md

 #### ```$ grunt build```

-[JSHint](http://jshint.com/docs/) is run before any compilation is done – please check your terminal for any warnings.
 All Javascript is concatenated into a single file after which they are compressed and minifed.
 All SASS components are minified into a single-line file.